Finding a Top Financial Advisor Firm in Arlington, Texas

-Despite having just three financial advisors at its offices, Paladini Financial Advisors, LLC (PFA) manages $115 million for over 700 clients.
+Despite having just three financial advisors at its offices, Paladini Financial Advisors (PFA), LLC manages nearly $144 million in assets for about 600 clients.
 The vast majority of these clients are high-net-worth individuals, though individuals and retirement plans also hold a significant stake.
 Rather than impose the oft-seen minimum investment requirement, Paladini calls for a minimum annual fee of $5,000.
 It is a fee-only firm.

 Each member of the financial advisor trio at Paladini holds a certified financial planner (CFP) designation.
 Partner and financial advisor John Line is also a certified public accountant (CPA) and a certified valuation analyst (CVA).

-Personal financial planning and investment and wealth management are the core advisory offerings available through Paladini.
-These are further broken down into options like retirement planning, income tax planning, risk management, estate planning and more.
+Personal financial planning and investment and wealth management are Paladini Financial's core advisory offerings.
+These cover retirement planning, income tax planning, risk management, estate planning and more.
 Rather uniquely, Paladini has business planning and transition services specifically for dental practices.

-Paladini Financial Advisors hands each new client an investment questionnaire that is meant to help decipher his or her investor characteristics.
-Ultimately, this series of questions will enlighten you and your advisor as to your exact risk tolerance, time horizon, income needs and investment goals.
+Paladini Financial Advisors hands each new client an investment questionnaire to help determine his or her investor characteristics.
+Ultimately, this series of questions will show you and your advisor your exact risk tolerance, time horizon, income needs and investment goals.

 Based on these factors, the firm constructs a portfolio plan that will look to maximize your return potential for your risk level.
 There are a number of different investments that your money could end up in, like large and small domestic stock funds, international stock funds, bond funds, commodity funds, money market funds, exchange-traded funds and mutual funds.